[skip navigation]

 H Very hazy line.

-l Shaded to longer wavelengths; NB: This looks like a "one" at the end
+l Shaded to longer wavelengths; NB: This may look like a "one" at the end

 of the number!